adamluqmanhakim/soen471/README.md

 For collaborative filtering, we use the Alternating Least Squares (ALS) offered by Pyspark.
-Matrix factorisation using Alternating Least Squares (ALS) tries to approximate the ratings matrix R as the product of two lower-rank matrices, X and Y, i.e. X*Yt = R. These approximations are also referred to as ‘factor’ matrices.
+Matrix factorisation (ALS) tries to approximate the ratings matrix R as the product of two lower-rank matrices, X and Y, i.e. X*Yt = R. These approximations are also referred to as ‘factor’ matrices.
 This method is iterative in nature.
 One of the factor matrices is kept constant throughout each iteration, and the other is solved using least squares.
 Cold strategy is set to ‘drop’ as it is common to encounter users or items in the evaluation set which are not in the training set, when using random splits with Spark’s CrossValidator.
 Spark will by default assign NaN predictions.
 This is avoided with the ‘drop’ cold strategy.
 We make use of hyperparameter tuning using ParamGridBuilder.
 According to Spark’s documentation, it is a builder for a param grid used in grid search-based model selection.
 We chose 4 parameters for each grid.
 For the Rank grid, we have chosen the following values: 10, 50 ,100 and 150.
 We randomly chose these values and tested them manually.
 For the regParam grid, we chose the values 0.01, 0.05, 0.1 and 0.15.
 Therefore, our rank is 16 as we have 16 features to use (number of latent factors).

 ![image](https://user-images.githubusercontent.com/6520150/115175298-c07fb480-a098-11eb-8500-6fc79d833505.png)
 As the evaluator, we use the RMSE evaluator.